MicrosoftDocs/sql-docs/azure-sql/managed-instance/monitoring-sql-managed-instance-azure-monitor.md

 ## Analyzing metrics

-You can analyze metrics for Azure SQL Managed Instance alongside metrics from other Azure services using the metrics explorer by opening **Metrics** from the **Monitor** menu in the Azure portal.
+You can analyze metrics for Azure SQL Managed Instance alongside metrics from other Azure services using the metrics explorer by opening **Metrics** under **Monitor** in the Azure portal resource menu.
 See [Getting started with Azure Metrics Explorer](/azure/azure-monitor/essentials/metrics-getting-started) for details on using this tool.

 For a list of the platform metrics collected for Azure SQL Managed Instance, see [Monitoring Azure SQL Managed Instance data reference metrics](monitoring-sql-managed-instance-azure-monitor-reference.md#metrics)